This is a guest post from Knowmax, a self-service, centralized information repository for incorporating and organizing information of enterprises.

 Additionally, they can also find alternate mediums to proactively educate customers around how to own their experience and reduce repeat calls, particularly around less-complex queries.
 This enables support agents to invest time on more complex queries and building healthier relationships with consumers.

-Voice AI brings together speech analytics and quality management in a single platform to transform the customer support experience.
+Contact center AI brings together speech analytics and quality management in a single platform to transform the customer support experience.
 It empowers organizations to:

 The result is significant improvements in compliance monitoring, agent performance and the overall customer experience.